tjaffri/ml-dev-pc-setup/README.md

 6. Download Teams (or other chat service e.g. Teams, Slack), instructions will vary.
 Sign in.
 7. Clean up Taskbar.
 Remove extraneous items and pin Teams, Slack Outlook, etc.
 8. Set up printers / peripherals as needed.
-9. Intall Windows Terminal from the Windows Store: https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab and pin it to the taskbar.
+9. Launch Windows Terminal (from Start / Search) and pin it to the taskbar.

 # 2. Set up Dev Tools
 See comments in ``setup.ps1`` for more information.
 This is an automated script that installs: